Find answers to frequently asked questions about the Peabody Institute admissions process.

 Find out if your program requires pre-screening here.

 Pre-screening materials must be submitted by the application deadlines.
-Pre-screening helps save time, money, and stress for applicants and helps keep the on campus audition schedule from getting overloaded.
+Pre-screening helps save time, money, and stress for applicants and helps keep the on campus audition schedule from being overloaded.

 Why have repertoire requirements?